 ‘I saw the results of the last violent attack on my niece, and there is no spin of fancy which will erase my shock and disdain for someone who would beat her up.’

-Browne’s open reply to US and the police ‘statement’
+US letter 2: Browne’s open reply and his police ‘statement’

 In the same April 1994 edition, immediately after Wexler’s letter, US published two replies from Browne repeating his denial.
 A US preamble said: